zakriahayder/Snake-Game/README.md

 ## Installation and Running the Game
 - Requires Python and the turtle module.
 - Clone the repository and run main.py.

+## License
+This project is licensed under the MIT License.
+For more details, see the LICENSE file in the repository.

+## Contribution
+Contributions are welcome.
+Please follow the contribution guidelines for pull requests.